the-turing-way/the-turing-way/governance/community-calls/20230904-coworking.md

 ## Notes
 * Main room:
     * Discussion with Danny about upcoming CSCCE presentation
-    * Discussion with d
+    * Discussion with Sarah about upcoming CM presentation about auditing events
 * Rooms
-    * Digital health care:
+    * Digital health care
         * talked about data science & health
         * Was interested in understanding how DCE could jump in, and see how the initiatives go